 Tips on how to rethink waste by reducing consumption, repairing items, repurposing, and recycling.

-Recycling is great, but the best ways to reduce waste are to buy less and repair, reuse, or repurpose items.
+Recycling is great, but the best ways to reduce waste are to buy less, use items longer, buy used items, and repair, reuse, or repurpose items.

 Buying fewer products is the best way to reduce waste.
 There are several other things you can do.

 - Buy products that can be reused, like rechargeable batteries, microfiber cloths for cleaning, and a cloth lunch bag.

 - Switch from paper towels and napkins to cloth.